 Kurtis is a famous piece of clothing worn mostly by women in the Indian subcontinent.
 There are eight fundamental ways to wear a Kurti.

 Kurtis comes in a variety of styles and designs that flatter a variety of feminine body forms.
-This ensures that they are typically fit for a female’s height, size, and form.
+This ensures that they are fit for a female’s height, size, and form.

 Aside from this, there are several distinct as well as functional differences between block-printed kurtas and Kurtis.
-There are several wells before stitched, patchwork, or extended embroidered.
+There are several wells before stitched, patchwork or extended embroidered.

-Shapes and designs that readily contribute to the aesthetic appeal of the Kurti and inevitably lead to more elegant postures.
+Shapes and designs readily contribute to the aesthetic appeal of the Kurti and inevitably lead to more elegant postures.
 This includes Kutch embroidery patterns.

 Mirror work, ethnic embroidery, and so forth.